valiton/harbourmaster-commerce-drupal8-module/README.md

 categories are populated from Bestseller.
 The entity must have a price category other than '- None -', otherwise it is not premium.

+The price category cannot be changed if there is no connection to Bestseller.
+In that case it is only possible to keep the current category, or unset it.

 Premium download
 -----------
 ### Configuration